ioos/ckanext-ioos-theme/README.md

 - Theming of CKAN around IOOS styling
 - Temporal search
-- Custom handling of ISO 19115 metadata ingested to provide additional info, i.e. data providers
+- Custom handling of ISO 19115 metadata ingested to provide additional info, such as data providers, CF standard names, and GCMD Keywords